-Impairment of Investment
+Impalment of Investment

-The Company's management evaluates the net worth of the investees on the Balance Sheet date.
+The Company's management evaluates the net worth of the investees on the reporting date.
 In case there is uncertainty of return of the amount invested into that investee company, a provision is created against the investment upto that extent.

-During the year, the company has provided for the investment made in Suzlon Energia Eolica do Brasil Ltda. of EUR 1 as the investee company is under the process of liquidtion.
-And the Investment in Suzlon Wind Energy Limited was already fully provided as per management decision.
+The company has provided for the investment made in Suzion Energia Eolica do Brasil Ltda. of EUR 1 as the investee company is under the process of liquidation.
+And the investment in Suzion Wind Energy Limited UK was already fully provided as per management decision.
+During the year investment in Suzion Wind Energy Uruguay S.A. has been fully provided amounting to Euro 3,040,000.
 All other investments are held at their full value.